5 Mind-Blowing Oregon Photography Sites All Photographers Need to Visit This Summer and Why

 As a travel photographer, one of my favorite things about Silver Falls is the fact that it is dog and horse friendly (on certain trails.)
 No portrait session is complete without photos with your favorite pup or pony.

-Wreck of the Peter Iredale- The Most Unique Oregon Coast
+Wreck of the Peter Iredale- The Most Unique Oregon Photography Location on the Coast

 Peter Iredale shipwreck on the coast